Wednesday, May 22, 2019

 It is “difficult to associate” increased scooter trips with decreased car trips,” the memo read.

-The only way to know how people are using shared scooters is to let people use them, argued Matt Frommer, one of two residents who spoke against the moratorium during a public hearing.
+The only way to know how people are using shared scooters is to let people use them, argued Matt Frommer, one of two residents who spoke against the moratorium during a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan....

 Boulder could require companies to share their data with the city for transportation purposes, Frommer suggested.
 Geofencing — a technology that can disable or slow scooters outside a certain boundary — could keep them corralled.
 A surcharge could be added to fund public transit.